Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Results

 \subsection{Structural Analysis of Generated Macrocycles}

-Although RMSD and TFD give a quantitative evaluation of performance, we also analyzed individual ensembles to understand the qualitative differences in conformer generation processes (Figure~\ref{fig:ramas}).
-Notably, the two macrocycles shown possess distinct sequences that result in distinct Ramachandran plots and conformations.
-As shown in Figure~\ref{fig:ramas} (top panels), most ground truth conformer ensembles exhibit relatively tight distributions characterized by a distinctive set of $\phi,\psi$ angles.
-Although RDKit, OMEGA, and GeoDiff can identify relevant low-energy conformers (albeit with slight errors), the overall sampling process generates unrealistic distributions.
+Although RMSD and TFD evaluate performance quantitatively, analyzing individual ensembles elucidates the qualitative differences in conformer generation processes.
+Notably, the two distinct macrocycles in Figure~\ref{fig:ramas} possess ensembles characterized by distinctly unique Ramachandran plots.
+Importantly, most ground truth conformer ensembles exhibit relatively tight distributions characterized by a distinctive set of $\phi$ and $\psi$ angles (Reference, far left).
+Although all methods can identify relevant low-energy conformers, the overall sampling process generates unrealistic distributions for RDKit, OMEGA, and GeoDiff (note that TorDiff relies on RDKit for backbone sampling, and hence produces an identical plot).
 In contrast, \shortmethodname{} recapitulates not only the ground state geometry with excellent accuracy, but better captures the entire ensemble distribution.
-These results demonstrate how \shortmethodname{} better models sequence-dependent geometries to achieve strong performance.
+These results demonstrate how \shortmethodname{} achieves strong performance by providing high sample quality and diversity.